sharpchris/react-one-wordle/README.md

 # React Wordle

 This is a clone project of the popular word guessing game we all know and love.
-It has been edited to only allow one guess for a teamwork activity during University of Florida CALS Spring 2022 Teaching Retreat.
+It has been edited to only allow one guess for use in teamwork activities.
 Made using React, Typescript, and Tailwind.

 [**Link to the activity**](https://wordle.mistisharp.com/)